Automated control system of troops "Andromeda-D"

 Let me remind you that back in July 2004, by his decree, V. Putin set the task of creating a “Unified system of command and control of troops and weapons in the tactical level of the Armed Forces "(ESU TZ).

-It would be logical and understandable if he found time to be present at the exercise, where, in accordance with his own Decree, for the first time in the Russian army, on a single software and hardware using common data transfer protocols, tactical link management was organized at all levels from the division to the commander departments included.
-And which took place just 24 kilometers from Novorossiysk.
+It would have been logical and understandable if he had found time to attend the exercise, where, in accordance with his Decree, for the first time in the Russian army, tactical command and control was organized on a single hardware and software system using single data transfer protocols at all levels, from division to squad commander inclusive.
+And which took place only 24 kilometers from Novorossiysk.

 It is a pity that this did not happen.